spk121/potato-make/CHEATSHEET.md

      $@    the target
      $*    the target w/o a filename suffix
+     $<    the first prerequisite
      $^    the prerequisites, as a single space-separated string
-     $<    the first prerequisite
+     $$^   the prerequisites, as a scheme list of strings
      $?    the prerequisites that are files newer than the target file as a single space-separated string
+     $$?   the prerequisites that are files newer than the target file as a scheme list of strings